Skip to content

 Microservices Key Characteristics

+• Flexible Tech Stacks.
 First, it uses programming languages, databases, and tools that are best suited for each service’s requirements.
-Indeed, this flexibility encourages innovation and allows teams to take advantage of the latest technologies.
+Indeed, this flexibility enables developers to innovate, more easily taking advantage of the latest technologies.

 For a more detailed discussions on microservices, see James Lewis’ article, Microservices.
 Also, see Orient’s article, What Are Advantages & Disadvantages of Microservices Architecture?
 Lastly, see CAMUNDA’s article, Top Advantages and Disadvantages of Microservices: Biggest Benefits of Microservices and Key Use Cases for more discussions on microservices and its use cases.